 A Jones Act claim, in this sense, can result in compensation that is akin to what a personal injury lawsuit would provide.
 Like a personal injury lawsuit, you must establish fault – in this case, the fault of your employer.
 For this reason, it is important to consult with an experienced maritime injury lawyer as soon as possible.
-For instance, at Michael P. Fleming & Associates, P.C., we can immediately investigate your dockside injury.
+For instance, at Fleming Law, P.C., we can immediately investigate your dockside injury.
 Our goal will be to determine why it happened and, ultimately, who should be held responsible for it.

 Additionally, if your loved one was a dockside worker who died while acting in the course and scope of his or her employment due to the negligence of his or her employer, and he or she qualifies as a “seaman,” then you may be eligible to file a wrongful death claim under the Jones Act.
 The claim can seek compensation that includes burial and funeral expenses, loss of your loved one’s services and loss of financial support and contribution.